richelleqin/MerchaCar_stats/README.md

 ## Study Design: MechaCar vs Competition

-To compare MechaCar to its competitors, serveral factors could be considered.
+To compare MechaCar to its competitors, several factors could be considered.

 - What metric or metrics are you going to test?
     - The next metrics to test should be the cost, horsepower, and highway fuel efficiency, which addresses consumer’s recent need to be cost effective in the inflating economy.